View Louis Fratto's Obituary on RecordOnline.com and share memories

 Lou was the founder and owner of Plaza Pharmacies across Duchess County for more than 40 years.
 He enjoyed golfing with his crew, and although he was an avid Yankee fan, he was also their biggest critic.
 He graduated the Albany College of Pharmacy in 1944, and was a member of the Knights of Columbus as well as a Rotarian.
 He will be greatly missed by all of his family and friends.
 We love you, we thank you, and we miss you.

-Lou is survived by his sister Sylvia LaPorte; his sons John (Cynthia) of Poughkeepsie and Louis J. Fratto Jr. (Eileen) formerly of Poughkeepsie; his grandchildren Paul and Christina of Poughkeepsie, Mark, Timothy, and Michael all formerly of Poughkeepsie; 6 great grandchildren; and many nieces and nephews.
-In addition to his wife he was predeceased by his siblings John Jr. and Millie Fratto.
+Lou is survived by his sister, Sylvia LaPorte; his sons, John (Cynthia) of Poughkeepsie and Louis J. Fratto Jr. (Eileen) formerly of Poughkeepsie; his grandchildren: Paul and Christina of Poughkeepsie, Mark, Timothy, and Michael all formerly of Poughkeepsie; six great-grandchildren; and many nieces and nephews.
+In addition to his wife he was predeceased by his siblings, John Jr. and Millie Fratto.

 The family would like to send a special thanks to Dr. Nick Bambino for a lifetime of care and friendship.

-Visitation will be held on Friday, February 14 from 5-8 p.m. at Brooks Funeral Home, 481 Gidney Ave.
+Visitation will be held on Friday, February 14 from 5 to 8 p.m. at Brooks Funeral Home, 481 Gidney Ave.
 Newburgh.
-A Funeral Mass will be held Saturday, February 15 at 12 p.m. at Sacred Heart Church in Newburgh.
+A Funeral Mass will be held at 12 p.m., Saturday, February 15 at Sacred Heart Church in Newburgh.
 Entombment will immediately follow at Cedar Hill Cemetery in Newburgh.

 To send a personal condolence please visit www.brooksfh.com or call (845) 561- 8300.